Category Archives: Spirituality

 Why?

 Well, the idea of “that of God in everyone” seemed right.
 The stern Catholic tradition of my youth framed it differently.
 We are all made in God’s image.
 We have fallen.
 If we are good, we’ll get into heaven and live forever.
 The Friendly framing spoke to me–a spark of the divine in me?
 In everyone?
 Well, what an animating and useful principle.
-It spoke, and speaks, to my heard and mind.
+It spoke, and speaks, to my heart and mind.

 Why?